 - Early and/or late hours often required to work around the manufacturing schedule / timing.

 - Ability to work collaboratively in a cross-functional team environment with both hourly and salary personnel to meet the needs of operators, the program and the business.

-- High initiative, self-starter, proactive, dedicated, results oriented.
+- High initiative, self-starter, proactive, dedicated, results oriented, a team player.

-- 3 years’ experience in Manufacturing Engineering/Operations/Quality support roles or equivalent experience.
+- Minimum of 2 years’ experience in Manufacturing Engineering/Operations/Quality support roles or equivalent military experience.

 - Knowledge of Appliances manufacturing processes.

-- Experience in Controls, Preventive Maintenance, mechanical, hydraulic, pneumatics and electrical.
+- Experience in Controls, PMs, mechanical, hydraulic, pneumatics and welding techniques.

 - Working conditions are normal for both an office and manufacturing environment.